Recurrences reveal shared causal drivers of complex time series: Approach

-In contrast to strong causality associated with interventional studies and counterfactual analysis \cite{pearl2010causal}, our work detects weak causality in the form of skew product coupling in settings where only observational data is available.
+In contrast to strong causality associated with interventional studies and counterfactual analysis \cite{pearl2010causal}, our work detects weak causality as skew product coupling in settings where only observational data is available.
 Like other observational causal discovery methods \cite{pecora1990synchronization,rogers2020hidden,deyle2016global,hirata2010identifying,runge2019inferring}, our approach bears restrictions regarding the \textit{identifiability} of the driving signal: in the absence of interventions, it is impossible to differentiate among sets of potential causal drivers that exhibit equivalent influences on the dynamics.
 For example, for the system $\dot x = x + h(z(t - \tau))$, the true driving signal for $x(t)$ could be defined as $z(t)$, $h(t)$, $(t - \tau)$ or $h(t - \tau)$.
-Likewise, given a multivariate driving signal $\v{z}(t) = z_1(t), z_2(t), ...$, it is impossible to distinguish among rotations and combinations of potentially independent causal coordinates, though overembedding with time-delays may mitigate some ambiguity \cite{hegger2000coping}.
-While our method readily accommodates driver-synchronized response systems $x_i(t) = h_i(z_i(t))$, it requires mutual desynchronization a subset of response systems $x_i(t) \neq h_i(x_j(t))$ for some $i\neq j$ in order to avoid the degenerate solution $\hat{z}(t) = x_i(t)$.
+Likewise, given a multivariate driving signal $\v{z}(t) = z_1(t), z_2(t), ...$, it is impossible to distinguish among rotations and combinations of potentially independent causal coordinates, though overembedding with time-delays mitigates some ambiguity \cite{hegger2000coping}.
+While our method readily accommodates driver-synchronized response systems $x_i(t) = h_i(z_i(t))$, it requires mutual desynchronization among a subset of response systems, $x_i(t) \neq h_i(x_j(t))$ for some $i\neq j$, in order to avoid the degenerate solution $\hat{z}(t) = x_i(t)$.